 A step-by-step guide to putting on a condom:

-- Check the use by date on the condom to make sure it hasn’t expired.
-If it has, throw the condom away and get some more.
+- Check the use-by date on the condom wrapper to make sure it hasn’t expired.
+If it has, or if the date has rubbed off, throw the condom away and get a new one.

 - Tear along the serrated edge of the wrapper.
 Don’t use your teeth – you might damage the condom.

 - Make sure the condom is the right way up before you put it on your cock.
-If you start to put it on inside out, throw the condom away and use another one — there might be pre-come on the inside that’s going into your partner.
+If you start to put it on inside out, throw the condom away and use another one – there might be precum on the side that’s going into your partner.

-- Place the condom on the head of your erect dick, tip side up, and squeeze out any air.
+- Place the condom on the head of your erect dick, tip side up, and pinch the tip lightly to squeeze out any air.

 - Roll the condom all the way down to the base of your dick.
 If you have a long foreskin, where the skin covers most of your dick when hard, don’t pull the foreskin back – because the condom will slide off when your foreskin slides back into place.
 If the condom does come off while you’re fucking, stop and put on a new one.